-Lightweight mobility scooters are very easy to operate, even if you've never owned one in the past.
-They usually have 1 or 2 speed settings and can travel up to 5mph.
-The main benefit is they are simple to fold down or dismantle.
-This makes them easy to store: in the car boot, under the stairs or in your out-of-the-way-place.
+Lightweight mobility scooters are very easy to operate, even if you have never used one before.
+They usually have 1 or 2 speed settings and can travel up to 4mph.
+The main benefit of a lightweight mobility scooter is they are simple to fold down or dismantle.
+This makes them easy to put in the car boot, take on public transport, or store under the stairs.

 Worried about navigating the busy crowds?
 Lightweight mobility scooters have been designed to blend in with the hustle and bustle of crowded places.

 Lithium Ion has undergone rigorous testing and is considered safe for travel by the International Air Transport Association (IATA).

 SLA batteries are heavier in weight, but are the cheaper alternative.
-This option is still suitable for shorter journeys like: visiting the doctor or going shopping.
+This option is still suitable for shorter journeys like visiting the doctor or going shopping.

 An excellent tip is to buy a spare battery for your lightweight mobility scooter.
 This will allow you to extend your range without re-charging your battery.

 Whatever your reason for buying a lightweight mobility scooter, always remember that certain types will suit you more than others (this depends on many factors, including the users body weight and size).
 That's why it is very important to seek out a reputable showroom or arrange a home visit, where a friendly professional can guide you every step of the way.

 To contact us at Lightweight Scooters, give us a call on 0333 414 1881 or complete the contact us form.

 What battery can I use for my lightweight mobility scooter?
 Which battery is best?

 Taking your lightweight mobility scooter on an aeroplane.
 Thinking of flying?